Share with a friend today!

 Calla lily flowers also appear in Roman mythology.
 According to Roman legends, Venus saw the flower and felt her beauty was threatened by its pure white blossoms.
 She cursed the flower so that it would grow a large and unsightly pistil.

-Calla lilies are also often associated with funerals.
+Calla lilies are sometimes associated with funerals.
 In this context, calla lilies are a symbol of death, especially an early death.
 In this capacity, calla lilies have been placed on the graves of youth who have suffered untimely deaths.

 Calla Lily Meaning in Georgia O’Keefe’s Art